 Ultrasound is the modality of choice for examining the testes.
-Microlithiasis appears as small non-shadowing hyperechoic foci ranging in diameter from 1 to 3 mm.
+Microlithiasis appears as small non-shadowing hyperechoic foci ranging in diameter from 1-3 mm.
 These foci occur within the testicular parenchyma and although usually distributed uniformly, may be distributed peripherally or segmentally 2.

 Treatment and prognosis

 Testicular microlithiasis is in itself asymptomatic and benign.
-A relationship between testicular tumours (in particular germ cell tumours (GCT)) is controversial.
-An ~8 fold increased risk of GCT in symptomatic testicles with microlithiasis has been reported (microlithiasis is found in approximately 50% of GCT cases), however no increased risk found in asymptomatic testicles.
-As such screening is unlikely to be beneficial 1.
+A relationship with testicular tumours, in particular germ cell tumours (GCT) is controversial.
+An ~8 fold increased risk of GCT in symptomatic testicles with microlithiasis has been reported (with microlithiasis found in approximately 50% of GCT cases), however, no increased risk has been found in asymptomatic testicles.
+It is also unclear whether early detection confers any benefit over self-exam.
+As such, screening is unlikely to be beneficial 1.

 - 1. Tan IB, Ang KK, Ching BC et-al. Testicular microlithiasis predicts concurrent testicular germ cell tumors and intratubular germ cell neoplasia of unclassified type in adults: a meta-analysis and systematic review.
 2010;doi:10.1002/cncr.25231 - Pubmed citation